WondooSeo/T_SNE_Plot/README.md

 Package : numpy, scikit-learn, matplotlib

-T-SNE for visualize two different group of data
+T-SNE for visualize two different group of data.

+Be aware of T-SNE can reduce dimension to only 1~3.

 # Example of Results